Bele Vrane: 1966-1973

 During 1969, the band performed mostly in SR Serbia, but in the summer they performed in Trieste, in Paradiso Hall, under the Italian name Aquile Bianche (The White Eagles).
 At the 1969 Subotica Youth Festival, the band won the First Prize with the song "Jesen na njenom dlanu" ("Autumn on the Palm of Her Hand").
 They also had success with the song "Veseli vrtuljak" ("Merry Carousel"), which they performed at the 1969 Zagreb Music Festival.
 On the same festival, they performed as the backing band for singer Beti Jurković in the song "Ljubav stvara čuda" ("Love Creates Miracles").
 The song "Veseli vrtuljak" was released on a 7-inch single with the song "Godišnjica" ("Anniversary") as the B-side.
 On the 1969 Vaš šlager sezone (Your Schlager of the Season) festival, they performed the song "Daj da se učini nešto" ("Let's Do Something"), which was published on the Jugoton various artists EP Vaš šlager sezone 69.
-During 1969 the band also participated on the Slovenska popevka (Slovenian Song) festival, and their songs "Na vrhu nebotičnika" ("At the Top of The Skyscrapers"), featuring lyrics written by poet and playwright Gregor Strniša, and "Maček v žaklju" ("Cat in the Bag") were released on the festival official album Slovenska popevka.
+During 1969 the band also participated on the Slovenska popevka festival, and their songs "Na vrhu nebotičnika" ("At the Top of The Skyscrapers"), featuring lyrics written by poet and playwright Gregor Strniša, and "Maček v žaklju" ("Cat in the Bag") were released on the festival official album Slovenska popevka.
 In 1970 the band released the single with the songs "Skrivnostna pesem" ("The Hidden Song") and "Hvala vam za vse" ("Thank You for Everything") and their song "Mini-maxi" was released on the split single with Sonja Gabršček's song "Iščemo očka" ("We're Looking for Dad").

 In 1971, the band released the album Bele Vrane, on audio cassette only.
 The album featured songs originally released on their 7-inch singles and performed on festivals, with the addition of three covers – Mary Hopkin's "Those Were the Days", entitled "Bili so dnevi", Bob Dylan and The Band's "This Wheel's on Fire", entitled "Ognjena kolesa", and Jefferson Airplane's "3/5 of a Mile in 10 Seconds", entitled "1,5–3,5 milje v deset sekundah".
 During the same year, the band returned to Slovenska popevka, performing the song "Ženitovanjska", the song being published on the festival official album.
 The band appeared on the festival for the third and the last time in 1973, with the song "Letalovlak" ("Airtrain").
 Soon after the performance, the group their activity.